Asterismm54/Canadian-Web-Services/README.md

 4. https://www.whc.ca/en
 5. https://canadianwebhosting.com/

 *Note: many of these companies will provide OpenBSD if asked/requested, even if it isn't advertised.
+It is recommended that you have an OpenBSD autoconfig file, although many Canadian companies will already have this.

 We also recommend that you add Canadian businesses to the directory here: https://madeinca.ca/submissions/